Biology, MS

 Additional Curriculum Information

-Students choose one of five culminating experience options listed above.
+Students choose one of three culminating experience options listed above.
 The credit hours required for the electives depends on the culminating experience chosen as all students must complete 30 credit hours for this degree program.

 Admission Requirements